Keeley-Hammond/site-v2/pages/articles/2017-07-17-this-week/index.md

 description: "Happy Monday!
 Thursday's Wieden+Kennedy event was a smashing success - we had great VR demos with Unity, an LED wearable workshop led by engineers of the Lodge team and a donut photo booth - where you could print and eat your own face.
 Thanks so much to the ladies of W+K and Women Who Code who made everything possible."
 ---

 Happy Monday!

-Thursday's Wieden+Kennedy event was a smashing success - we had great VR demos with Unity, an LED wearable workshop led by engineers of the Lodge team and a donut photo booth - where you could print and eat your own face.
+Thursday's Wieden+Kennedy event was a smashing success.
+We had great VR demos with Unity, an LED wearable workshop led by engineers of the Lodge team and a donut photo booth: a booth that printed sugar-spun icing photos onto donuts, letting you eat your own face.

 <div class="row">
   <div class="col-md-6 ">